HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 If you're having problems removing any of the leaves then simply cut them off as close to the trunk and stem as possible.

 Usually a sign of constant overwatering.
-Ensure the soil dries out some before you water, and drain out any excess liquid left in the pot after half an hour.
+Ensure the soil dries out before you water again, and drain out any excess liquid left in the pot / drip tray after half an hour.

 Very low humidity is the typical cause, however it can also be a symptom of the previous problem.